 A limited liability company must file an annual report with the Secretary of State:

 - On or before November 15 of each year.
-(The first annual report is due in the year following that in which the limited liability company was initially registered with the Secretary of State.)
+(The first annual report is due in the year following the calendar year in which the limited liability company became effective in North Dakota.)

 - On the form prescribed by the Secretary of State.
 The prescribed form is an online form found on FirstStop.